Neurrone/beets-audible/readme.md

 If you're not getting a match for a book, try the following:

+1. Switch Audible service region to obtain metadata from:
+    * Set `region` in the beets config.
+    * Press `R` to set region for a book when Beets prompts you about not being able to find a match or if it is incorrect.
-1. Check the tags on the files being imported.
+2. Check the tags on the files being imported.
 The album and artist tags should be set to the book title and author respectively.
-2. Press `E` when Beets prompts you about not being able to find a match.
+3. Press `E` when Beets prompts you about not being able to find a match.
 This prompts for the artist and album name.
 If the wrong book is being matched because there are other books with similar names on Audible, try using the audiobook's asin as the artist and title as the album.
-3. Specify the book's data by using `metadata.yml` if it isn't on Audible (see the next section).
+4. Specify the book's data by using `metadata.yml` if it isn't on Audible (see the next section).

 The plugin gets chapter data of each book and tries to match them to the imported files if and only if the number of imported files is the same as the number of chapters from Audible.
 This can fail and cause inaccurate track assignments if the lengths of the files don't match Audible's chapter data.
 If this happens, set the config option `match_chapters` to `false` temporarily and try again, and remember to uncomment that line once done.